Downwinders: Current status

 After adopting the Comprehensive Nuclear Test Ban Treaty in 1996, the U.S. and several other nuclear states pledged to stop nuclear testing.
 The United States Senate has not yet ratified the treaty, although it stopped testing in 1992.
 The final US test series was Operation Julin, in September 1992.
 Three countries have tested nuclear weapons since the CTBT opened for signature in 1996.
 India and Pakistan both carried out two sets of tests in 1998.
 North Korea carried out six announced tests, one each in 2006, 2009, 2013, two in 2016 and one in 2017.

 In 2011, the US Senate designated January 27 as a National Day of Remembrance for Americans who, during the Cold War, worked and lived downwind from nuclear testing sites.

 For many years, Senator Ben Ray Luján and other members of Congress have attempted to get compensation for those affected by the Trinity test.
 In 2023, after the film Oppenheimer brought renewed attention to the test, the United States Senate approved the New Mexico downwinders' inclusion in the Radiation Exposure Compensation Act amendment.
 To become law, the bill would also need to be passed by the United States House of Representatives.
+As of June 7, 2024, Radiation Exposure Compensation Act (RECA) has expired.
+The United States Department of Justice announced that it would cease to accept claims postmarked after June 10, 2024; However, a radio station in Arizona named KJZZ reported that the health screening services provided under RECA would remain active "for the time being," according to a statement from the United States Department of Health and Human Services.